hopehhchen/glue_tree/README.md

 * Cross-compare with the current dendrogram viewer and fill in the functionality of the dendrogram viewer.
 * Test the viewer on real medical data.

+## To Use
+To use this developer version of the tree viewer, please clone this directory to your local directory.
+Start glue in the subdirectory of `viewer_test`.
+The current tree viewer allows visualization of generic newick files, but it does not recognize outputs from astrodendro.

 ### Contact
 Hope Chen, hopechen@utexas.edu